-Shares Beneficially Shares Beneficially Owned After the Offering Assuming the Underwriters' Option Is Exercised in Full (1)(3)

-Name of Beneficial Owner Number of Shares Owned Percent of Class Before the Offering (%) Shares Offered Hereby Number of Shares Owned Percent of Class After the Offering (%) Number of Shares Percent of Class (%)

-Leonardo S.p.A.
-(2) 145,000,000 100.0 31,900,000 113,100,000 78.0 108,315,000 74.7

-Directors

-William J. Lynn III

-Gail Baker

-David W. Carey

-Mary E. Gallagher

-General George W. Casey, Jr. (Ret.)

-Kenneth J. Krieg

-Peter A. Marino

-Philip A. Odeen

-Frances F. Townsend

-Officers

-John A. Baylouny

-Michael D. Dippold

-Mark A. Dorfman

-Sally A. Wallace

-All directors and executive officers as a group (13
+Offering Assuming the Shares Beneficially Owned Before the Offering and After the Offering Assuming the Underwriters' Option Is Not Exercised(1) Underwriters' Option Is Exercised in Percent of Class Number of Class Before the Shares Offered Number of After the Number of Percent of Class Name of Beneficial Owner Offering (%) Offering (%) Shares Owned Shares Owned Hereby Shares (%) Leonardo S.p.A.(2) 100 100 Directors William J. Lynn III David W. Carey General George W. Casey, Jr. (Ret.)
+Kenneth J. Krieg Peter A. Marino Philip A. Odeen Frances F. Townsend Officers John A. Baylouny Michael D. Dippold Mark A. Dorfman Sally A. Wallace All current directors and executive officers as a group (11 persons)

-Less than one percent.
+^{} Less than one percent.